 Life is filled with ups and downs, and one of the many things that can fluctuate is your financial status.
-After unexpectedly losing my job years ago, I found myself living on a meager savings and unemployment.
+After unexpectedly losing my job years ago, I found myself living on meager savings and unemployment.
 I quickly had to change my lifestyle and cut back anywhere that I could.
 This experience has trained me to make money-saving moves when times get tough.

 Whole Foods is three blocks from my house.
 Trader Joe’s is six blocks away.
 When the cash flow is positive, I buy groceries at Whole Foods.
 When it’s negative, I always shop at TJ’s.
 It’s significantly more affordable.
 Be intelligent when it comes to shopping for essentials like groceries and toiletries.
 Pay attention to sales at Target, use coupons, and stock up on indispensable items when they are a few dollars off.
 Remember every dollar adds up.

 Get rid of your cable plan, and you can save hundreds of dollars.
-From Netflix to AppleTV to Internet streaming, there are so many different types of television plans to choose from.
+From Netflix to AppleTV to internet streaming, there are so many different types of television plans to choose from.
 Find the most affordable one and go with that.
 If watching TV isn’t your thing, sell your TV on Craigslist and use the money to purchase something you really enjoy and need.

 If your best friend offers to take you to dinner, say yes and don’t feel guilty.
-If your older brother wants to pay for your business cards to help get your new business off the ground, let him and follow up with a heartfelt thank-you note.
+If your older brother wants to pay for your business cards to help get your new entrepreneurial idea off the ground, let him and follow up with a heartfelt thank-you note.
 Seek out fun free activities in your city.
 There are plenty of free concerts, and most museums offer one free day a month.
 Not everything fun costs money!

 Walking also clears your mind and can help reduce anxiety.
 I started walking everywhere when I didn’t have a job, and now I crave at least one walk a day.
 It makes me feel healthier and more grounded, and I always seem to come up with great ideas while I’m walking.
 It’s also the perfect time to make phone calls and catch up with old friends and family members.

 If you’re like me, your closet and kitchen are stocked with clothes and food, respectively.
 When you start to feel like you hate all your clothes, pick out something you have not worn in forever and wear that.
 When you feel like you have nothing to eat, raid the pantry for pasta or couscous and challenge yourself to come up with a delicious meal with only what you have on hand—use what you already own before purchasing something new.

 You don’t have to tell everyone about your financial situation, but be honest and open with your A-team.
 If your best friend invites you to the Beyoncé concert but you can’t afford a $250 ticket, simply tell her that you wish you could go, but right now it’s not financially feasible.
 If your sister wants you to go abroad with her for New Year’s Eve, tell her that you would love to but you don’t have the funds to afford it at this time.
 It's not always an easy conversation, but they'll understand and just think how much more fun that trip will be when you do have the money.

 What are your money-saving moves?